This post may contain affiliate links.

 step-by-step photos showing how to dice cucumbers and salt them

 Discard drained liquid.
 In now-empty bowl whisk together the dressing ingredients.
-Add the cucumber chunks, scallions, and cilantro; toss to coat.
+Add the cucumber chunks, scallions, and cilantro; toss to coat and serve.

 a grid of two images showing how to whisk up an Asian dressing